townhomes in Baltimore - maryland real estate commission

 How is the real estate commission in Maryland calculated?

-Typically, seller’s agents agree to provide services to their clients for a set commission rate, which is often shared with the buyer’s agent.
+Typically, seller’s agents agree to provide services to their clients for a set commission rate.
+This commission is often shared with the buyer’s agent.
 Once the transaction is complete, the commission rate is multiplied by the property sale price to determine the payment to the real estate professionals.

 There is speculation that this system may change now that seller’s agents can no longer advertise the buyer’s agent commission on an MLS.
-However, it remains to be seen how commission structures will evolve due to the NAR settlement.
+However, it remains to be seen how commission structures will evolve.
 Seller’s agents might continue sharing their commissions with agents who bring buyers to their listings, or in some cases, the seller (or buyer) might agree to compensate the buyer’s agent directly.

 Real estate agents following the traditional structure will still be compensated based on the property’s sale price.
-According to Zillow, the average home value in Maryland is currently $422,711.
-Given Maryland’s average negotiated commission rate of 5.46%, real estate professionals receive approximately $23,080 for managing the average transaction.
+According to Zillow, the average home value in Maryland is currently $421,988.
+Given Maryland’s average negotiated commission rate of 5.46%, real estate professionals earn approximately $23,040 per transaction.

 Who pays the real estate commission in Maryland?